RVCC-IDMX/travel-app/src/cities/berlin/index.md

 ---
 title: Berlin
 date: 2025-02-19
-description: Short description of the city's highlights in about a sentence.
+description: The Largest captial and city of Germany, with historical landmarks, cultural scene, and a unique blend of modern and historical architecture.
 size: 3,660,000
 locationState: Berlin
 locationCountry: Germany